 I tried shooting first with my dominant eye (right) and then with my non-dominant eye (left).
 At first, I found no difference.
 I shoot with my dominant eye automatically because I’m right-handed.

-But then I wanted to use my peripheral vision—to keep an eye out while looking through the viewfinder with my dominant eye.
-I found it impossible to do this with my non-dominant eye.
+But then, I wanted to use my peripheral vision.
+I wanted to “keep an eye” out while looking through the viewfinder with my dominant eye.
+But I found it impossible to do this with my non-dominant eye.

 You can try it yourself.
 Keep both eyes open and alternate between both eyes.
-You might find that your dominant eye repeats the exact image you see, making it very difficult to see peripherally.
+You might find that your dominant eye repeats the exact image you see.
+And this makes it very difficult to see peripherally.

-Using my non-dominant eye in the viewfinder, I can still photograph a scene.
+I can still photograph a scene using my non-dominant eye in the viewfinder.
 But I can also see the world outside my camera’s frame with my dominant eye.

 Yes, this perhaps isn’t necessary for some, like landscape photographers.
-But if you shoot street photography, it can be helpful to shoot and watch your surroundings simultaneously.
+But shooting and watching your surroundings simultaneously can be helpful if you shoot street photography.
 It all depends on your style of taking photos.

 Knowing which eye is dominant ensures you take the most accurate compositions.
 This is important from technical and creative aspects to capture the photo you envision.

 But there are instances when using your non-dominant eye to take photos is helpful.
-It allows you to see the changing scene in the world around you.
+It lets you see the changing scene in the world around you.
 And using your dominant eye for peripheral vision can help you anticipate shots.